Raspy94/weather-unicorn-hat/README.md

-# weather-unicorn-hat
+# weather-unicorn-phat/hat
-weather conditions scrolling on unicorn hat/phat
+weather conditions scrolling on unicorn phat/hat

 mytemp.py will pull the weather conditions from the API darksky https://darksky.net/dev/docs